hissvn/hiss/README.md

 ### Production

 * nativeFunctionMaxArgs - Hiss functions can be converted to native functions of your target language.
 Functions with more than this number of arguments will fail to convert.
 Default: 5
+* generatorChecksPerSecond - Hiss supports Python-style generator functions.
+On single-threaded targets, they work by checking for iterator calls on an interval specified by this number.
+Default: 60
 * ignoreWarnings - If defined, Hiss won't print any warning messages

 ### Debugging